jdauphant/developers-documentation/_scalingo_api/collaborators.md

 --- row ---

-## Accept an invitation to collaborate
+## Accept an Invitation to Collaborate

 --- row ---